DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Pekka:** What is the ethics of this?

-**Akseli:** We place our tax to all instruments in which we see the financial oligarchy move.
+**Akseli:** We place our tax on all instruments in which we see the financial oligarchy move.
 It is a shameless ethic, a scandalous ethic, which binds itself directly into politics.
 It is an ethical order that perhaps goes beyond the Greek and Christian traditions of ethics, a